-If you haven’t been reading the New 52′s ‘Animal Man’, GO.
+If you haven’t been reading the New 52’s ‘Animal Man’, GO.
 No. RUN.
-Run to your local comic store and buy the trade ‘Animal Man Volume 1: The Hunt’.
+Run to your local comic store and purchase the trade ‘Animal Man Volume 1: The Hunt’.

 The revamped Animal Man series is simply engrossing.
-It’s a dark series, and not in the sexy-gritty Bad Planet sense.
+It’s a dark series, and not in a sexy-gritty Bad Planet sense.
 It’s more like a blood-curdling childhood nightmare.

-Buddy Baker is an actor, stunt-man, family man and part-time superhero.
-In the first issue of Animal Man, Baker’s son informs him of a hostage situation involving kids.
+Buddy Baker is an actor, stuntman, family man and part-time superhero.
+In Animal Man #1, Baker’s son informs him of a hostage situation involving kids.
 Animal Man conjures the flight of an eagle, and soars valiantly to the children’s rescue.